 Construction (Section S1) on the Turnpike / I-95 Interchange Project kicked off on October 25, 2010 with bridge work at the Bristol Oxford Valley Road overpass.
 Ensuing work on November 10, 2010 also replaced the Galloway Road overpass further west by a new mainline toll plaza.
 Complete by November 2011, both spans were replaced to accommodate a wider footprint for the Pennsylvania Turnpike.5

 The Richlieu Road overpass at milepost 352.4 was also replaced during construction (Section S2) between late March 2012 and November 2013.
-Replacing of the Bensalem Boulevard bridge at milepost 355.1 (Section A1) also accommodated the new travel lanes of I-276.
+Replacement of the Bensalem Boulevard bridge at milepost 355.1 (Section A1) also accommodated the new travel lanes of I-276.
 Work there was underway from early March 2015 to November 20, 2015.5

-Section B of the project constructed a new 12-lane toll plaza with high speed E-ZPass lanes between the Richlieu and Galloway Road overpasses at milepost 352.6.
+Section B of the project constructed a new 12 lane toll plaza with high speed E-ZPass lanes between the Richlieu and Galloway Road overpasses at milepost 352.6.
 Work in Bensalem Township from June 2013 to Summer 2016 coincided with both the Fall 2015 conversion of the plaza at the Delaware River Bridge at milepost 358 to all electronic tolling (AET), and the removal of the Bristol toll plaza for U.S. 13.6

 Bids for Section D10 were taken starting on June 5, 2014.
-The three-year project widened 2.5 miles of the Pennsylvania Turnpike east from I-95 to milepost 358 and completed pile driving and pier support work for the eventual Interstate 95 northbound flyover.
+The three year project widened 2.5 miles of the Pennsylvania Turnpike east from I-95 to milepost 358 and completed pile driving and pier support work for the eventual Interstate 95 northbound flyover.
 Costing $142 million, work involved seven bridges and various retaining walls, noise walls and culverts.6 Running in tandem through 2017 was Section D20 construction for the flyover from I-276 westbound to I-95 south and bridge superstructure work for the Interstate 95 northbound flyover.5

 Construction from January 19, 2017 to August 17, 2018 replaced the Hulmeville Road (PA 513) overpass.
-This work accommodates future expansion of I-276 to six lanes (Section C), which will commence once funding is identified.5
+This work accommodates future expansion of I-276 to six lanes (Section C).5

 Long term construction for the PA Turnpike / I-95 Interchange includes the following:

-Section A – Widening and reconstruction of I-276 from west of Pennsylvania 132 (Street Road) to Richlieu Road.
+- Section A – Widening and reconstruction of I-276 from west of Pennsylvania 132 (Street Road) to Richlieu Road.
 This work follows the May 2019 completion of the Bensalem interchange construction at U.S. 1.

-Section E – Expansion of the Pennsylvania Turnpike westbound to three lanes from the Delaware River Bridge toll plaza to the new flyover for Interstate 95 south.
-Reconstruction will also take place for the eastbound on-ramp and westbound ramps at the Delaware Valley interchange.
+- Section E – Expansion of the Pennsylvania Turnpike westbound to three lanes from the Delaware River Bridge toll plaza to the new flyover for Interstate 95 south.
+Reconstruction will also take place for the eastbound on-ramp and westbound ramps at the Delaware Valley Interchange.

-Section D30/D40 – Adds the remainder of the ramps between Interstates 95, 276 and 295, replaces the turnpike bridge over Neshaminy Creek and expands I-295 north.
+- Section D30/D40 – Adds the remainder of the ramps between Interstates 95, 276 and 295, replaces the turnpike bridge over Neshaminy Creek and expands I-295 north.